 1960s Beige Gooseneck Desk Lamp

-Materials: Chromed metal rod (iron).
-Chrome gooseneck (brass).
-Chrome lampshade, beige/cream painted metal (possible brass).
+Materials: Beige, cream painted metal round flat base with a built-in switch.
 Cast iron counterweight inside the base.
 Green felt on the bottom of the base.
-Bakelite socket.
+Chromed metal rod (iron).
+Chromed brass goose-neck.
+Chrome lampshade, beige, cream painted metal tube.
+Bakelite E27 socket.

 Total Height: 57 cm / 22.44” – adjustable.

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110 – 220 volt.

 Any type of light bulb can be used.
 Not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Designer: To be appraised.

 Other versions: This 1960s beige gooseneck desk lamp was also made in black, blue and some other colours.
 Below is a black version.